-The National Cat Show of the New Zealand Cat Fancy was held on the 3rd of June.
+The National Cat Show of the New Zealand Cat Fancy in autumn this year.
 I have had a lot of fun creating a video which I hope captures the excitement and the beautiful cats in this, the most important cat show of the year.

 If you can’t see the video please watch it here.

 I enjoy reading about the international cat associations I see online and was excited to read that the National Cat Show was being hosted locally.
 It took place during the recent public holiday, Queen’s Birthday Weekend and the opportunity to visit and film the cats was irresistible.